 The Camp Emmaus Board would like to recognize and thank the community for the generous donations that were given when Camp was in a position of need.
 Part of the Camp mission is to assure that everyone has the oportunity to worship here and come closer to God.
 In order to do that, Camp keeps costs as low as possible for the campers.
 As a not-for-profit organization, donations are a large part of what keeps Camp up and running.
 Your donations make it possible for people of all ages to be a part of the Camp Emmaus Community and find their way closer to God.

 No cost, but bring a rake if you have one.
 In order to keep the camp wildlife healthy, the leaves need to be raked up off the grounds.
 Camp will provide donuts and various beverages throughout leaf raking.
 If you would like to make this a weekend event, please contact the camp manager at 815-734-4268 to reserve a cabin.

 When: Registration will begin at 7 pm on Friday Night.
-Retreat participants will be dismissed on Sunday around 11:30 AM.
+Retreat participants will be dismissed on Sunday around noon.
 We are open to people coming late or leaving early so long as they are at the retreat Saturday Morning.